alexander-drg/price_tracker_RO/README.md

 ## Introduction

-The Search App allows users to input a product name, and it performs searches on both Emag and Evomag websites to fetch and display the product details and prices.
+The Search App allows users to input a product name, and it performs searches on different websites to fetch and display the product details and prices.

 ## Features